'Unsurprisingly, Boris Johnson did not return my calls': Rishi Sunak - ExBulletin

 ‘Unsurprisingly, Boris Johnson did not return my calls’: Rishi Sunak

-Rishi Sunak has revealed that his former boss, Boris Johnson, has not returned any of his messages and calls since his resignation from the UK Cabinet as Chancellor last month sparked the current leadership race for a new Party leader conservative.
+Rishi Sunak has revealed that his former boss, Boris Johnson, has not returned any of his messages and calls since resigning from his cabinet as chancellor, implying tensions between the duo as the former minister British Indian is fighting a tough race to be elected the next leader of the UK’s ruling Conservative Party.

-The former British Indian minister, who faces Foreign Secretary Liz Truss in the race to succeed Boris Johnson as British prime minister, was asked if he had spoken to the outgoing prime minister in recent weeks during a a roundup of Tory members in Cheltenham in the South West of England on Thursday evening.
+Sunak, who faces Foreign Secretary Liz Truss in the race to succeed Johnson as UK PM, was asked if he had spoken to the outgoing PM in recent weeks at a meeting of Tory members at Cheltenham in the south. -West of England on Thursday evening.

 Johnson was faced with not returning calls and messages from Sunak, someone he shared a friendly relationship with for much of his time as Downing Street neighbors, during a visit to the Wales on Friday, but the outgoing chief chose to sidestep the subject.

-In the latest Daily Telegraph election campaign this week, Sunak stood firm on his refusal to cut taxes just yet and was applauded when he said it was not fair to put in 50 billion pounds on the credit card and leave it to the kids. and grandchildren to repay.
+During the latest election campaign organized by ‘The Daily Telegraph’ this week, Sunak strongly defended his refusal to lower taxes immediately and was applauded when he said it was not fair “to put £50 billion on the credit card and leaving it for the children and grandchildren to pay”.

-In two years, we must make British political history by winning a fifth consecutive election, he added, presenting himself as the candidate most likely to win over swing voters and beat the opposition Labor Party next general election.
+“Two years from now we must make British political history by winning a fifth election in a row,” he added, presenting himself as the candidate most likely to win over swing voters and beat the Labor Party of the EU. opposition to the next general elections. .

 The focus was again on the economy and the cost-of-living crisis, the focal point of the leadership race, with Truss reiterating his stance on tax cuts.